percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 ### Enhancements in the functionality for PostgreSQL backups and schedules

-We're excited to announce that we've improved our on-demand backups and schedules to address some limitations with PostgreSQL.
-These enhancements are aimed at providing our users with an even more seamless and efficient experience when using these features.
+We're thrilled to announce that we have enhanced our on-demand backups and schedules to address certain limitations with PostgreSQL.
+These improvements are designed to offer our users a more seamless experience when utilizing these features.

 Check out these improvements: